International Pro Wrestling: United Kingdom: History

 In early-2007, IPW:UK announced that from October 2007 to September 2008, they would be running a year-long, 64 person tournament entitled the "British National Championship".
 This culminated in a final bout between Johnny Moss and Terry Frazier, with Frazier coming out on top as the winner of the BNC and the new All-England Champion.
 The promotion tried a second version later down the line, with far less critical success.

 On 26 August 2012, at booker Andy Quildan broke with the promotion to ensure "the high standards he set to the promotion" would be maintained.
 Quildan would bring with him the British Heavyweight, Tag Team and Cruiserweight Championships to his new promotion Revolution Pro Wrestling.

 At the same time, Daniel Edler, still recognising all the current champions, began working on "Academy" events set in Swanley, with the aim being to produce the next generation of British talent.
-A star student would turn out to be WWE NXT:UK wrestler Sam Stoker.
+A star student would turn out to be WWE wrestler Sam Stoker (aka Kit Wilson, fka Sammy Smooth).

 In November 2015 the company began a string of “SuperShow” events at the Casino Rooms Nightclub in Rochester, Kent.
 These featured famous former WWE and top independent wrestlers, facing off against IPW:UK roster members.
 There were 11 of these SuperShow events through until September 2017.

 In July 2017, owner and founder Daniel Edler sold the company assets and the final ever IPW:UK event was held on 24 September 2017, one day shy of 13 years to the date of the first show.

+In 2022 a one-off return show happened in Kent, featuring just four matches.